jracelis-hub/my-learning-notes/python/README.md

 Set - is the same as a list but all the items have to be unique
 - Represented with curly brackets `{}`
+- Unordered
+- Set is subscriptable can not get index of a set `set[0]`
 - If the item has duplicate values it will represent the duplicate values as one value

 Example: